Don’t Get ‘Burned’ by Poor Fertilizer Application Timing This Summer

 What environmental conditions increase the risk of plant burn?

 Prolonged heat and drought can create environments where fertilizer salts can be particularly damaging.
 In general, the higher the concentration of fertilizer salts dissolved in water, the greater the burn hazard to both above and below ground tissues.
 Above the ground, high concentrations of fertilizer salts that contact foliar tissues can lead to yellowing, browning, curling, and necrosis (this is true of both granular and liquid fertilizers).
 Below the ground, when soils dry out, reconstituted salts tend to concentrate in pockets.
 When roots encounter these pockets, the high concentration of salts in these pockets can damage localized root tissue and be transported through the roots and the vascular system to other plant tissues, causing additional damage along the way.
+When soils remain moist and plants are well hydrated, fertilizer salts pose no threat when applied at the correct rate using proper application practices.

 How to Avoid Fertilizer Salt Burn